nimiq/core-js/doc/docker.md

 # Docker

 The following Dockerfile(s) allow for creating simple Node.js client images.
 All of them are located in the ```docker``` directory.
+The development files (git and local) require BuildKit.
 Depending on the desired build method and source origin, one can choose between the following Dockerfile(s):

 * **deb.Dockerfile**
 The Dockerfile will create a container which uses Node.js client from the latest stable Nimiq DEB package.